Multi-ensemble metrology by programming local rotations with atom movements

 In summary, we have demonstrated arbitrary local rotations for optical transitions through robust phase-sensitive position control in neutral atom arrays, with sub-diffraction limited precision.
 We have used such rotations to interrogate two atomic ensembles simultaneously for dual-quadrature readout of a Ramsey interferometry signal with demonstrable metrological gain, and have shown a proof-of-principle for controlling many ensembles with variable sensitivity during Ramsey evolution, a key ingredient of proposals for optimal clocks.
-Further, these methods could be naturally combined with metrologically useful entangled states~\cite{Li2022,Kessler2014,Marciniak2022}.
+Further, these methods could be naturally combined with metrologically useful entangled states~\cite{Li2022,Kessler2014,Marciniak2022} to enable simultaneously high sensitivity with a large dynamic range.
 More generally, our results are an important step towards a fully programmable quantum optical clock based on neutral atoms, which would incorporate quantum computing techniques towards metrological gains, similar to work done with ion trap devices~\cite{Marciniak2022,Schmidt2005} but likely in a more scalable fashion.
 Such a universal neutral atom clock system would ideally combine arbitrary local rotations, as shown here, with two-qubit entangling operations for optical transitions~\cite{Schine2022}, and mid-circuit readout and reset, which has not been demonstrated so far.

 \textit{Note---}During completion of this work we became aware of related work performing local $\hat{Z}$ rotations and studying entanglement-enhanced metrology in an optical tweezer array clock experiment~\cite{Eckner2023}.